opee2012/Cubic-Polynomial/ReadMe.md

 # CSCI 208, Project 2, Fall 2021

-Compete the program provided that builds and evaluates a cubic polynomail.
+Compete the program provided that builds and evaluates a cubic polynomial.
 Your program must
 * Allow the user to input the values of all four coefficients
 * Print a well-formatted version of the polynomial
 * Print a table of *x* and *f(x)* values as *x* ranges from -2.0 to 2.0